radumarias/rencfs/docs/readme/Testing.md

     apt install rustc
     rustc
   ```
-9. Create a `tmp` folder, which we will use to copy files from our machine, by pasting this in the terminal:
+8. Create needed folders and a `tmp` folder, which we will use to copy files from our machine, by pasting this in the terminal:
   ```bash
   mkdir tmp && mkdir final && mkdir data
   ```